Hybrid boots are popular for hikers that also need something strong enough to handle rigorous outdoor work.

 With worksites in mind, the soles are slip-resistant to prevent accidents when oil or chemicals may be spilled.
 This feature makes these boots great for hiking over the wet or muddy terrain.

-These hikers are a budget-friendly price and come in a huge range of sizes and half-sizes, which is a great benefit for those that wear a hard-to-find size.
-These boots are also a nice option for those that don’t like the heavy feel of ankle height boots.
+These hikers are budget-friendly price and come in a huge range of sizes and half-sizes, which is a great benefit for those that wear a hard-to-find size.
+These boots are also a nice option for those that don’t like the heavy feel of ankle-height boots.
 While these reach the ankle, the lightweight construction makes them feel like hiking shoes.

 Merrell has been around for decades and produces a range of different styles.
 There are famous for their work boots but have a few select models that are made specifically to handle the rigors of hiking.

 Their Vertex Mid Waterproof hikers are everything you could want in a boot – they are breathable, waterproof, comfortable, and look great.
 The addition of a composite toe and other construction makes them safe for use on work sites as well.